Xray-OS/xray_os/README.md

 ### Eg.
 * ~~Favorite apps are not shown in the Launcher.~~
-* An adjustment is needed to show the correct login manager out of the box, will have to adjust that manually at the momentarily.
+* A manual adjustment is require to show the preferred login manager chosen for the distro out of the box.

-Most of this issues will get fix eventually, remember this is still on **BETA**, so you're **advised**.
+Most of this issues will get fix eventually, remember this is still on **BETA**, so you're advised.

 ### ATTENTION:
 At the moment Xray_OS build folder has been taken off, due to fix procedures that needs to be applied to it, we hope that eventually it's back on the repo.